ijisol/mozip/README.md

 Returns a `Promise` that resolves after compressing completed and data pushed to the stream.

-The `name` property would be a file name.
+The `name` parameter would be a file name.
 Absolute paths are not allowed.

 Data become compressed by default.
 To store without compression, set `compress` in `options` to `false`.